truongsonghiep/journey-to-the-west/chapter_020.md

 In the stream green water flows bubbling;
 Before the cliff float petals of hallowed cloud.
 Truly a place of rare beauty, a well-secluded spot;
-Silence is all, not a man to be seen.
+Silence is all, not a man to be seen.*

 As the master sat on his horse, peering into the distance, he saw on top of the fragrant juniper tree a nest made of dried wood and grass.
-To the left, musk deer carried 259
-259
-flowers in their mouths; to the right, mountain monkeys were presenting fruits.
-At the top of the tree, blue and pink phoenixes sang together, soon to be joined by a congregation of black cranes and brightly colored pheasants.
-"Isn't that the Crow's Nest Chan Master?" asked Eight Rules, pointing.
+To the left, musk deer carried flowers in their mouths; to the right, mountain monkeys were presenting fruits.
+At the top of the tree, blue and pink phoenixes sang together, soon to be joined by a congregation of black cranes and brightly colored pheasants. *"Isn't that the Crow's Nest Chan Master?"* asked Eight Rules, pointing.
 Tripitaka urged on his horse and rode up to the tree.

 We now tell you about that Chan Master, who, seeing the three of them approach, left his nest and jumped down from the tree.
 Tripitaka dismounted and prostrated himself.
-Raising him up with his hand, the Chan Master said, "Holy Monk, please arise!
-Pardon me for not coming to meet you."
+Raising him up with his hand, the Chan Master said, *"Holy Monk, please arise!
+Pardon me for not coming to meet you."*

-"Old Chan Master," said Eight Rules, "please receive my bow!"
+*"Old Chan Master,"* said Eight Rules, *"please receive my bow!"

-"Aren't you the Zhu Ganglie of the Fuling Mountain?" asked the Chan Master, startled.
-"How did you have the good fortune to journey with the holy monk?"
+*"Aren't you the Zhu Ganglie of the Fuling Mountain?"* asked the Chan Master, startled. *"How did you have the good fortune to journey with the holy monk?"*

-"A few years back," said Eight Rules, "I was beholden to the Bodhisattva Guanyin for persuading me to follow him as a disciple."
+*"A few years back,"* said Eight Rules, *"I was beholden to the Bodhisattva Guanyin for persuading me to follow him as a disciple."*

-"Good!
+*"Good!
 Good!
-Good!" said the Chan Master, greatly pleased.
-Then he pointed to Pilgrim and asked, "Who is this person?"
+Good!"* said the Chan Master, greatly pleased.
+Then he pointed to Pilgrim and asked, *"Who is this person?"*

-"How is it that the old Chan recognizes him," said Pilgrim, laughing, "and not me?"
+*"How is it that the old Chan recognizes him,"* said Pilgrim, laughing, *"and not me?"*

-"Because I haven't had the pleasure of meeting you," said the Chan Master.
+*"Because I haven't had the pleasure of meeting you,"* said the Chan Master.
+Tripitaka said, *"He is my eldest disciple, Sun Wukong."* Smiling amiably, the Chan

-Tripitaka said, "He is my eldest disciple, Sun Wukong."
-Smiling amiably, the Chan Master said, "How impolite of me!"
+Master said, *"How impolite of me!"*

-Tripitaka bowed again and asked about the distance to the Great Thunderclap Temple of the Western Heaven.
-"It's very far away!
-Very far away!" said the Chan Master.
-"What's more, the road is a difficult one, filled with tigers and leopards."
-With great earnestness, Tripitaka asked again, "Just how far is it?"
+Tripitaka bowed again and asked about the distance to the Great Thunderclap Temple of the Western Heaven. *"It's very far away!
+Very far away!"* said the Chan Master. *"What's more, the road is a difficult one, filled with tigers and leopards."* With great earnestness, Tripitaka asked again, *"Just how far is it?"*

-"Though it may be very far," answered the Chan Master, "you will arrive there one day.
+*"Though it may be very far,"* answered the Chan Master, *"you will arrive there one day.
 But all those māra hindrances along the way are hard to dispel.
 I have a Heart Sūtra here in this scroll; it has fifty-four sentences containing two hundred and seventy characters.
-When you meet these māra hindrances, recite the sūtra and you will not suffer any injury or harm."
+When you meet these māra hindrances, recite the sūtra and you will not suffer any injury or harm."*

 Tripitaka prostrated himself on the ground and begged to receive it, whereupon the Chan Master imparted the sūtra by reciting it orally.
 The sūtra said:

-HEART SŪTRA OF THE GREAT PERFECTION OF WISDOM When the Bodhisattva Guanzizai was moving in the deep course of the Perfection of Wisdom, she saw that the five heaps were but emptiness, and she transcended all sufferings. Śārīputra, form is no different from emptiness, emptiness no different from form; form is emptiness, and emptiness is form.
+*HEART SŪTRA OF THE GREAT PERFECTION OF WISDOM When the Bodhisattva Guanzizai was moving in the deep course of the Perfection of Wisdom, she saw that the five heaps were but emptiness, and she transcended all sufferings. Śārīputra, form is no different from emptiness, emptiness no different from form; form is emptiness, and emptiness is form.
 Of sensations, perceptions, volition, and consciousness, the same is also true. Śārīputra, it is thus that all dharmas are but empty appearances, neither produced nor destroyed, neither defiled nor pure, neither increasing nor decreasing.
 This is why in emptiness there are no forms and no sensations, perceptions, volition, or consciousness; no eye, ear, nose, tongue, body, or mind; no form, sound, smell, taste, touch, or object of mind.
 There is no realm of sight;
 [and so forth], until we reach the realm of no mind-consciousness; there is no ignorance, nor is there extinction of ignorance; [and so forth], until we reach the stage where there is no old age and death, nor is there the extinction of old age and death; there is no suffering, annihilation, or way; there is no cognition or attainment.
 Because there is nothing to be attained, the mind of the Bodhisattva, by virtue of reliance upon the Perfection of Wisdom, has no hindrances: no hindrances, and therefore, no terror or fear; he is far removed from error and delusion, and finally reaches Nirvāṇa.
 All the Buddhas of the three worlds rely on the Perfection of Wisdom, and that is why they attain the ultimate and complete enlightenment.
-Know, therefore, that the Perfection of Wisdom is a great divine spell, a spell of great illumination, a spell 260
+Know, therefore, that the Perfection of Wisdom is a great divine spell, a spell of great illumination, a spell without superior, and a spell without equal.
-260
-without superior, and a spell without equal.
 It can do away with all sufferings—such is the unvarnished truth.
 Therefore, when the Spell of the Perfection of Wisdom is to be spoken, say this spell: "Gate!
 Gate!
 Pāragate!
 Pārasaṃgate!
-Bodhisvāhā!"
+Bodhisvāhā!"*

 Now because that master of the law from the Tang court was spiritually prepared, he could remember the Heart Sūtra after hearing it only once.
 Through him, it has come down to us this day.
 It is the comprehensive classic for the cultivation of Perfection, the very gateway to becoming a Buddha.
 After the transmission of the sūtra, the Chan Master trod on the cloudy luminosity and was about to return to his crow's nest.
 Tripitaka, however, held him back and earnestly questioned him again about the condition of the road to the West.
 The Chan Master laughed and said:

-"The way is not too hard to walk;
+*"The way is not too hard to walk;
 Try listening to what I say.
 thousand hills and waters deep;
 Places full of goblins and snags;